This page is a work in progress. Stay tuned! You can also contact me if you want to know when I update this info.

 • Cotton or linen twine to make heddle loops with

-I’m going to put together a tutorial, but for now please search for “warp weighted loom” on YouTube.
+I’m going to put together a tutorial, but for now watch parts 4-7 of this video series.
 The principles are the same.

 I “invented” the top roller bar (I’m sure I’m not the first or even millionth person to have this idea) so you can make fabric longer than the height of the loom.
 The warp hangs from the bar, with the brakes resting behind the top beam.